5 Types of Innovation

-If you carefully orchestrate 5 or more of the 10 innovation types, particularly those types which most organisations typically ignore, you will almost always get disruptive innovation.
+If you carefully orchestrate 5 types of innovation – out of possible 10 types – you will almost always get disruptive innovation.
 That is the message shared by Larry Keeley – president and co-founder of Doblin, Inc., an innovation strategy firm known for pioneering comprehensive innovation systems that materially improve innovation success rates.

 Without innovation, efforts at digital business transformation are likely to lead to uninspiring attempts to keep doing the same things but with new technology, which might cut some operational costs, but is neither innovative or transformational.
 This is why innovation capability is such a key component of “effective” digital business transformation.